HOW TO REVIEW YOUR DISABILITY INSURANCE POLICY

 While these may have provided value when you bought your policy, they may not be necessary today.

-If you’re close to the end of your benefit period (usually age 65), the cost of living adjustment rider may no longer be as beneficial as it was when you bought the policy in your 20’s.
-Similarly, if you have maxed out your income and don’t’ foresee the need to buy additional coverage in the future, or have paid off your student loans, there’s no reason to continue to pay for the future increase option or student loan rider.
+If you’re close to the end of your benefit period (usually age 65), the cost-of-living adjustment rider may no longer be as beneficial as it was when you bought the policy in your 20’s.
+Similarly, if you have maxed out your income and don’t foresee the need to buy additional coverage in the future, or have paid off your student loans, there’s no reason to continue to pay for the future increase option or student loan rider.

 Occupation Class

-When you bought your disability insurance policy, the insurance company based the pricing on a number of factors.
-Among the most important was your occupation and what their claims experience was with that occupation.
-They issued your policy with an occupation class-- usually on a scale from 1 to 6, with 6 being the better/less expensive classification.
+Female insurance agent in meetingWhen you bought your disability insurance policy, the insurance company set the price based on several factors.
+Among the most important were your occupation and their claims experience with it.
+They issued your policy with an occupation class —usually on a scale from 1 to 6, with 6 being the better/cheaper classification.

 While a policy that is “non-cancellable and guaranteed renewable” cannot be increased in cost by the carrier, it can be decreased in cost if the occupation class is now better than when originally issued.